saipranavrajesh/memory_game-react/README.md

 The game is a hobby project to practice React as well as algorithms and game logic.

-Complexity and functionality can be increased
+Complexity and functionality of the game can be increased

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.